-With Optimized Battery Charging, your iPhone waits at 80% charge until the last hour before you normally use it.
-This is much better for the battery life since too much time spent at 100% reduces your maximum capacity.
+With Optimized Battery Charging, your iPhone waits at an 80% charge until the last hour before you normally use it.
+This is much better for battery life since too much time spent at 100% reduces your maximum capacity.

 If you have iPadOS or iOS 13, turn the feature on in the Battery Health section of your Battery settings.
 A notification appears on the lock screen when you’re using Optimized Battery Charging.
 You can tap this notification at any time to turn it off.

-Do you still plan to calibrate the battery in your iPhone, iPad, or iPod?
+Do you still plan to calibrate the battery on your iPhone, iPad, or iPod?
 I certainly don’t after researching for this post!
 Let us know your thoughts in the comments, and feel free to share your own tips and tricks for maintaining the battery life of your devices.